 This is the fanciest non-QLED TV from Samsung's 2021 range, and while no QLED TV fits into our £500 category, you still get a level of care and attention from this model to match more expensive TVs, and a surprising number of sleek high-tech features.

 HDR is catered for, from the live broadcast-friendly HLG to HDR10+ dynamic metadata, and the 4K UHD resolution is augmented by integrated Wi-Fi, Bluetooth and Apple AirPlay 2 connectivity.
-The Tizen-based operating system is identical to that sported by the pricier QLED TVs, and a response time of just 11.7ms will appeal to gamers.
+The Tizen-based operating system is identical to that sported by the pricier QLED TVs, and a response time of around 10ms will appeal to gamers.

 Best of all, performance could easily be from a more expensive screen.
 Samsung's innovative backlight keeps contrast looking dark without being washed out, and that. combines with a reasonably bright picture overall, giving things a lovely pop in either SDR or HDR.

 The audio quality is nothing special, but it works perfectly well, and the TV supports passthrough of Dolby Atmos audio, so you could upgrade it with a great soundbar later.
 It's available in larger sizes for slightly more, too, if you can spare the budget – perhaps our full Samsung AU9000 review will tempt you.